 - Grant monies must be used for the purpose for which funds were applied for and approved.

-- Organisations must agree to compliance with the Archdiocesan Safeguarding Children and Young Adults Policy before grant awards will be distributed.
+- Organisations must agree to comply with the Archdiocesan Safeguarding Children and Young Adults Policy before grant awards will be distributed.

 - Organisations must complete and submit an Impact Report for active grants before applying for a new grant.

 - Applications must be emailed or postmarked by this date or will be considered in the next cycle, which will be in or around October of next year.